kdavies4/ModelicaRes/README.md

     sudo pip install modelicares

-Another way is to download and extract a copy of the package The [main website] and the [release branch at GitHub] have copies with built documentation and compiled examples.
-The copy on the [PyPI page] only has the files to install the package, build the documentation, and execute the examples.
+Another way is to download and extract a copy of the package.
+The [main website], the [GitHub repository], and the [PyPI page] have copies which include the source code as well as examples and supporting files to build the documentation and run tests.
 Once you have a copy, run the following command from the base folder:

     python setup.py install